balleman/mantis_recurring_task_monitor/readme.md

 Requirements
 ------------

-MantisBT, patched to support adding relationships via the REST API.
-This PR was submitted to add that ability: https://github.com/mantisbt/mantisbt/pull/1265

 Custom relationships are used to track the link between instance issues and their master issue.
 The config directory contains the definition for these relationships that can be integrated into your Mantis configuration.